JLPLabs/Using_lua-ssm/api.rst

   If ``func`` has been added to ``ssm`` then can use method format: ``func:spawn(...)``

+``start(entry: func(T...): R, ...: T ) -> time: LogicalTime, val: R``
+  Executes the entry in a synchronous context, starting at time == 0.
+Can pass agruments ``...``.
+Returns the completion time and the return value of type R.

 ``unpack(t: table, i: number|nil)  -> ...``
   A table unpack that works for table with overloaded __index

 ``usec(t: number) -> Duration``
   Converts numer of microseconds to Duration.

+``wait(wait_spec: Table|{Table}): {boolean}``
+  Wait for one or more channel tables to be updated.
+Returns a list of booleans, where ``true`` indicates which wait specificications were met.

+  Wait for updates on some number of channel tables.
+  Each argument is a "wait specification", which is either be a channel table or an array of channel tables.
+A wait specification is satisfied when all channel tables therein have been assigned to (not necessarily in the same instant).

+  wait() unblocks when at least one wait specification is satisfied.
+It will return multiple boolean return values, positionally indicating whether each wait specification in the argument was satisfied.

+  In other words, wait(a, {b, c}) will unblock when a is updated, or both b and c are updated.

 Type Definitions
 ----------------